 I’ve posted several easy DIY bath bomb recipes that use citric acid, including a simple recipe for oatmeal bath bombs (great for the most sensitive skin), and another recipe for DIY natural bath bombs.
 Both recipes use citric acid as an ingredient.
 But citric acid might not work for everyone, because some people are allergic to it.
-For them, exposure to citric acid could lead to rashy skin, or shortness of breath.
-So for people who are sensitive to citric acid, DIY bath bombs without citric acid might work much better.
-This simple recipe for bath bombs without citric acid uses cream of tartar, also known as potassium bitartrate, instead of citric acid.
+For them, exposure to citric acid could be problematic.
+So for people who are sensitive to citric acid, DIY bath bombs made without citric acid might work much better.
+This simple recipe uses cream of tartar, also known as potassium bitartrate, instead of citric acid.

 Cream of tartar is white and powdery.
 It’s an acidic byproduct formed during winemaking.
 People use cream of tartar to make meringue pies, meringue cookies, snickerdoodle cookies, and angel food cakes.
 Because it’s acidic, meaning it has a low pH level, cream of tartar is a good substitute for citric acid.
 So you can use cream of tartar to make bath bombs.

 DIY Bath Bombs without Citric Acid